Juvenile Crime Lawyer in DeKalb County

 Robert James Trial Attorney realizes the heightened gravity of cases involving juveniles.
 When the future of a child is determined by the outcome of the case, you cannot afford to simply hope for the best.
 You need a plan crafted by someone with seasoned experience.

-Call a Buckhead juvenile crime attorney today (404) 620-6110 and we can face this case together.
+Call a DeKalb County juvenile crime attorney today (404) 620-6110 and we can face this case together.

 Juvenile Court Jurisdiction

 Offenses committed prior to a child’s 17th birthday can be tried in juvenile court.
 There is no minimum age that a child can be adjudicated delinquent.
 After the age of 17, the person will be charged in adult court.
 However, there are cases when the youth is tried as an adult before their 17th birthday.

 Is a 17 Year Old a Juvenile in Georgia?

 A 17 year old will have their case be heard in a municipal, state, or superior court and you will be sentenced as an adult.
 For criminal law purposes in Georgia, you are an adult.
 Anything that happens in your case will affect you the rest of your life, and your criminal record is permanent.
 Facing criminal charges can be especially troubling for 17 year olds and other youthful offenders because a conviction could potentially follow you for the rest of your life.
 Being 17 years old also means you will face harsher consequences regarding your driver's license.
 Drivers under 18 who accumulate four or more points in any 12 month period, you will face a six month driver's license suspension.

 Why Does Georgia Have a Policy to Allow Juveniles to be Charged as Adults?

 Georgia has a policy that allows juveniles to be charged as adults because of a law in 1994.
 The law allows juveniles to be charged as adults if they commit the following:

 Discretionary transfer – When a youth between the ages of 13-15 commits a crime that would be considered a felony if committed by an adult